 Smoking and the LGBT community

-Lesbian, Gay, Bisexual, and Transgender (LGBT) smokers have several social, historic, and individual risk factors that make them a priority population of concern with regards to tobacco prevention and cessation.
+Lesbian, Gay, Bisexual, and Transgender, Queer (LGBT) smokers have several social, historic, and individual risk factors that make them a priority population of concern with regards to tobacco prevention and cessation.
 Studies reveal that the LGBT community has higher smoking rates than heterosexual individuals.
-1 2 5 6 Scholars suggest that smoking is currently one of the most critical issues for this population.1 The American Cancer Society estimates that approximately 30,000 LGBT people die due to tobacco related diseases per year.8 In a study conducted by Greenwood and colleagues (1999) examining data from the Gay Men’s Tobacco study found that sexual minority men smoke at significantly higher rates, regardless of education level (at 31.4% compared to 24.7%).2
+1,2,5,6 Scholars suggest that smoking is currently one of the most critical issues for this population.1 The American Cancer Society estimates that in 2019 approximately 45,000 LGBT people die due to tobacco related diseases per year.8 In a study conducted by Greenwood and colleagues (1999) examining data from the Gay Men’s Tobacco study found that sexual minority men smoke at significantly higher rates, regardless of education level (at 31.4% compared to 24.7%).2

 To better understand if this population is at increased risk for smoking compared to the general population, Ryan and colleagues (2001) reviewed 12 studies that included lesbian, gay, and bisexual (LGB) smokers, all of which were conducted between 1987 and 2000.
 They found that smoking rates ranged from (38% to 59%) among LGB youth and from (11% to 50%) among LGB adults over this period.
 These rates are higher than the national smoking rates during the same period, ranging from 28% to 35% for adolescents and 28% for adults.1